paul-hammant/tbd/content/continuous-review/index.md

 The pull-request (PR) model introduced by Github is the dominant code review model today.
 It is a branch, but a personal one and short lived.
 It may suffer many commits before the developer feels the task is complete, and initiates a PR which triggers code review (and the CI daemon to wake up and build/verify the branch).
-The temporary branch may have recieved many commits before the developer initiated the pull request.
+The temporary branch may have received many commits before the developer initiated the pull request.
 Some developers will squash (rebase) the changes into a single commit before starting code review.
 Some teams have a policy in favor of or against squash/rebase.

 {{< note title="Common Code Owners" >}}